• Disease Overview

 Treatment

-Diagnosis and management of FPD/AML may involve several medical professionals including: general practitioners, physicians who specialize in cancer (medical oncologists) or blood and bone marrow disorders (hematologists), genetics experts (medical geneticists or genetic councillors), nurses, pharmacists, and/or other health care professionals.
+People with FPD/AML usually need to be seen by several medical professionals including general practitioners or primary care physicians, physicians who specialize in cancer (medical oncologists) or blood and bone marrow disorders (hematologists), genetics experts (medical geneticists or genetic counselors), nurses, pharmacists and/or other health care professionals.

-At present, there are no specific treatments available for patients with FPD/AML, however patients with this disorder who have significant bleeding problems should avoid medications that impair platelet function, such as nonsteroidal anti-inflammatories (NSAIDs), and should check with their pharmacist or doctor before starting a new medication or taking a non-prescription medication or supplement.
+At present, there are no specific treatments available for patients with FPD/AML, however people affected with this disorder who have severe bleeding problems should avoid medications that impair platelet function, such as nonsteroidal anti-inflammatories (NSAIDs) and should check with their pharmacist or doctor before starting a new medication or taking a non-prescription medication or supplement.
 Patients may require platelet transfusions if they have severe bleeding or a very low platelet count prior to a surgery or procedure.
 Most surgeries can be performed safely with a platelet count greater than 50,000 per microliter of blood.

 • < Previous section